Brandon Colby

-Brandon Colby is an American physician and writer on predictive medicine and genetic testing.
-Colby specializes in Personal Genomics and Anti-aging / Age Management Medicine, and he has invented genetic technologies to personalize services and products to an individual's genes.
-He is the founder and CEO of Sequencing.com.
+Brandon Ross Colby is an American physician in Beverly Hills, California and physician specializing in predictive medicine and genetic testing.
+He is author of Outsmart Your Genes, a book about genetics published in 2011, and he is the founder and CEO of direct-to-consumer genetic testing service Sequencing.

 Early life and education

-Colby was born with epidermolysis bullosa simplex (EB), a rare genetic disease that causes the skin to be heat-sensitive and blisters to form on the hands and feet when one's skin temperature rises above a certain level.
-This condition sparked his interest in genetics early in life and led to his lifelong commitment to making a difference in the world of medicine through the use of genetic technologies.
+Colby was born with epidermolysis bullosa simplex (EB), a rare genetic disease that causes heat-sensitivity of the skin, leading to blisters on the hands and feet when skin temperature rises.
+Because of his condition he had an interest in genetics early in life.

-Colby holds a degree in genetics from the University of Michigan, an MD from the Mount Sinai School of Medicine, and an MBA from Stanford University's Graduate School of Business.
+Colby holds a degree in genetics from the University of Michigan, a 2004 Medical Doctorate from Mount Sinai School of Medicine, and a 2007 Master of Business Administration from Stanford University's Graduate School of Business.

 Career

-Colby founded Existence Genetics in 2005.
+Colby founded Existence Genetics in 2005 during his second year at Stanford.
 The business declared bankruptcy on November 21, 2012.
 Existence Genetics was a genetic analysis and genetic reporting company that provided the healthcare industry and health & wellness organizations with information about their clients' genes.

 Colby was also medical director of Existence Health, a medical practice founded in 2010 and based in Los Angeles that provided predictive medicine services to its patients based upon a person's genes.

+Sequencing

-Colby founded sequencing.com, which launched in September 2016.
-At launch it offered free, HIPAA-compliant and EU-US Privacy Shield-compliant hosting of genomic sequencing data for individuals and for researchers, an API through which third parties could interface with the data it hosts, and an app store; its app store was initially populated with its own apps, some of which were free and some of which cost $10 per use and it intended to include third-party apps as well.
-It intended to make money through its API and through its non-free apps.
+Colby founded Sequencing (sequencing.com), which launched in September 2016.
+It hosts genomic sequencing data for individuals and for researchers, an API through which third parties can interface with the data, and an app store.
+The app store allows purchase of further genetic data interpretation, such as results for Alzheimer's disease.
+Genomics Personalized Health provides genomic sequencing, EncrypGen provides secure data transfer with blockchain, and Sequencing hosts genomic data and offers interpretation of results.
+A patent assigned to sequencing.com was filed in 2014.

-Books
+In 2022, Sequencing raised five million dollars in a round of venture capital financing.
+Sequencing has been profiled as a "key company" in ResearchandMarkets.com's whole genome and exome market research reports since 2021.